Gas vs Electric Fireplace - What are the Differences?

 Gas vs Electric Fireplaces: What to Consider Before You Buy

-Here are some of the key differences between a gas vs electric fireplace.
+Here are some of the key differences between a gas vs electric fireplace which might come in handy for you to realize which one suits you better!

 How costly and easy it is to install a gas vs electric fireplace is where the first difference comes in.
 Overall, a gas fireplace is more expensive to purchase and install, mostly because you need to install a gas line or connect a propane supply.
 All you need to turn on an electric fireplace is an electrical outlet.
 The only time you might run into extra costs is if you purchase a larger electric fireplace that requires a line with a higher voltage.